dustinpfister/blog_posts/_posts/express-example-markdown-editor.md

 ## 1 - Express Markdown Editor Example, and what to know first

 This [express example](/2019/04/30/express-example/) requires at least some background knowledge with [express](/2018/06/12/express/), node.js and javaScript in general.

+### 1.1 - Setup

+This project involves just the use of express and marked when it comes to node.js dependences.
+All other code is just pure vanilla js code.

 ## 2 - The Main app.js file